hlascelles/karina_personal_website/_posts/travel/2020-06-06-nicaragua.md

 ### 1. Volcano-land around Leon
 * [Cerro Negro Volcano](https://connect.garmin.com/modern/activity/17545361115)&#9733; and [Volcan del Hoyo](https://connect.garmin.com/modern/activity/17547588700).
 Both hikes start from the park ranger station (12.494515, -86.702534).
 You need a 4x4 car to reach the station.
 A popular tour is to hike Cerro Negro in the morning, then hike up Volcan del Hoyo and camp there, and return the next day via Laguna de Asososca (El Tigre) where you can swim.
 Unexpectedly, I hiked both volcanoes in one day due to bad weather that prevented camping.
 Having done that, I now know what my perfect tour would be and I'm sure it can be requested: Early start, hike Volcan del Hoyo first, have packed lunch at the station, then hike Cerro Negro and watch the sunset from there.
 On top of Volcan del Hoyo you can see the famous small crater (12.486394, -86.667473), the big sulfur vent (12.487295, -86.665045) and the big old crater (12.489126, -86.665305).
 Cerro Negro is the youngest volcano, and hence the most volcanoey in the whole of Nicaragua.
 The hike is through beautiful lava fields, until the crater view at (12.507823, -86.703288); you are allowed to come back the same way, but it is encouraged to take the fast straight route down which will get a lot of tiny sharp rocks into your shoes.
 Must bring spare socks.
 * Telica Volcano&#9733;.
 It would be a long hike, so I took a sunset tour in a 4x4 car that brings you to (12.616787, -86.839548) for a [short hike to the crater](https://connect.garmin.com/modern/activity/17540379565).
 Sometimes you can see lava glow after sunset.
-* Cosigüina Volcano - still on my wishlist.
+* Cosigüina Volcano - on my wishlist.
 See [official information](https://vianica.com/attraction/52/cosiguina-volcano) and an [informative blog](https://travelwiththesmile.com/blog/hiking-volcan-cosiguina-in-potosi-nicaragua/).
 Apart from the trails (two?) that lead to the top of the volcano, there is also [Los Humedales Trail](https://vianica.com/activitydetails/54/hiking-through-the-wetlands) through the wetlands not to be missed.
-* San Cristobal Volcano - still on my wishlist.
+* San Cristobal Volcano - on my wishlist.
+* Momotombo Volcano - on my wishlist.